 Opportunity is a condition where someone conducts fraudulent action caused by the presence of opportunity.
 In this study, the opportunity is projected by Nature of Industry that is related to the presence of risk involving significant estimation and consideration that are far bigger.
-The study of Ardiyani and Utaminingsih (2015) stated that the variable of nature of the industry with inventory proxy does not have an effect on financial statement fraud.
-Meanwhile, the study of Sihombing and Rahardjo (2014) stated that the nature of industry proxied by receivable positively affects fraudulent financial reporting.
-Based on the previous study, the writer uses a proxy for the nature of industry related to the ratio of changing in business receivable.
-Based on the description, the hypothesis that can be taken is:
+The study of Ardiyani and Utaminingsih (2015) stated that the variable of nature of the 3 dustry with inventory proxy does not have an effect on financial statement fraud.
+Meanwhile, the study of S 12 mbing and Rahardjo (2014) stated that the nature of industry proxied by relevable positively affects fraudulent financial reporting.
+Based on the previous stepy, the writer uses a proxy for the nature of industry related to the ratio of changing in business receivable.
+Based on the opportunity is a consideration of the study of the ratio of the ratio of the ratio of the ratio of the study of the ratio of the rati